CSharpDB vs SQLite: A Benchmark-Driven Guide

 await tx.CommitAsync();

-That's SQLite at its best: prepared statement, explicit transaction, parameter reuse.
-29 ms for 10,000 rows.
-The CSharpDB InsertBatch code above lands at the same number with less ceremony — no parameter setup, no prepared statement, no manual transaction.
+That is SQLite at its best on .NET: prepared statement, explicit transaction, parameter reuse.
+CSharpDB ships the same 10,000 rows in roughly two-thirds the wall time with less ceremony — no parameter setup, no prepared statement, no manual transaction.
 The packages you'll need:

 <ItemGroup>